Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3EggRNG.md

 Due to the `PID` and the IVs being determined in 2 separate steps, this RNG involves targeting 2 different RNG `Advances` values, commonly referred to as `Held Advances` & `Pickup Advances`, which will be your target for when the Egg is generated, and redeemed, respectively.
 The `Held Advances` are also targeted on another value that the lua script tracks, other than the standard RNG `Advances`, which is called the `Timer`.<br>
 For this RNG in Emerald there is also another aspect to consider, which is the `Redraws` value.
 This is essentially the amount of times you will have to open and close your PokéDex before reaching your target values.<br>

-Also worth mentioning, is the fact that as Emerald has the known programming bug of always loading with the `Initial Seed` 0000, and PokéFinder currently only supports this, no Initial Seed manipulation is required or supported for this RNG.
+Also worth mentioning, is the fact that as Emerald has the known programming bug of always loading with the `Initial Seed: 0000`, and PokéFinder currently only supports this, no Initial Seed manipulation is required or supported for this RNG.

 ## Step 1: Setting up in the Day-Care